 Virtual therapy, or virtual counseling, refers to providing mental health services through digital platforms.
-I frequently use this form of therapy through a secure and high-quality videoconferencing platform.
+I frequently use this form of treatment through a secure and high-quality videoconferencing platform.
 Is virtual psychotherapy right for you?
 Here are some key aspects of this approach that can help you decide and choose the right therapist.
 We can talk it through as well if you schedule a consultation.
-If in-person therapy is a better fit, I can refer you to someone in your area.
+If in-person is a better fit, I can refer you to someone in your area.

 First, here is some information about virtual vs. in-person therapy that provides the background you need before that consultation.